-- 1. Represents deferred share units ("DSUs") under the Non-Employee Director DSU Plan (See "Director Compensation Compensation of Directors/Attendance" herein). - 2.
-The Common Shares beneficially owned by Mr. James A. Pattison, a Director of the Company, are held by companies wholly owned by Mr. Pattison (See "Voting Shares and Principal Holders Thereof" herein). - 3.
-As a management Director until September 30, 2009, Mr. Singleton was previously not eligible to receive DSUs under the Non-Employee Director DSU Plan and started receiving Directors' DSUs in 2010 upon ceasing to be a member of management.
+- 1. As of May 2012, all Committees of the Company, other than Audit, have as members directors of Canfor Pulp and are joint committees with Canfor Pulp. - 2.
+Represents deferred share units ("DSUs") under the Non-Employee Director DSU Plan (See "Director Compensation Compensation of Directors/Attendance" herein). - 3.
+The Common Shares beneficially owned by Mr. James A. Pattison, a Director of the Company, are held by companies wholly owned by Mr. Pattison (See "Voting Shares and Principal Holders Thereof" herein).

-For additional information regarding current Directors of the Company, see the section of the Company's Annual Information Form dated February 8, 2012 entitled "Directors and Officers", which is incorporated by reference herein.
+For additional information regarding current Directors of the Company, see the section of the Company's Annual Information Form dated February 14, 2013 entitled "Directors and Officers", which is incorporated by reference herein.